Terramycin, Liquamycin, Biomycin, Medamycin, Biocyl, Oxyject

 Drug Interactions or Contraindications

-Has a decreased effect when given with antacids or GI products containing aluminum, calcium, zinc, or magnesium, or with iron containing preparations (example: multivitamins).
+- Has a decreased effect when given with antacids or GI products containing aluminum, calcium, zinc, or magnesium, or with iron containing preparations (e.g., multivitamins).

-Oxytetracycline can retard fetal skeletal development, do not use in pregnant animals.
+- Oxytetracycline can retard fetal skeletal development in the rat, do not use in the pregnant or nursing Doe, unless benefit outweighs risk.

 Blood: neutropenia, esinophyllia